jegtnes/jegtnes-static/src/work-with-me.md

   <a href="https://medium.com/severe-contest/why-were-starting-from-scratch-with-the-economist-s-new-website-62e390e385e6">Olivia Frost, The Economist</a>
 </blockquote>

 As a contractor via a small [OrangeJellyfish](https://www.orangejellyfish.com/) team supporting The Economist, I was brought in to, in their own words, keep it from collapsing, while a new internal team had the freedom to build a new site from scratch.
-After a couple of months months, as the existing teams slowly transitioned to the rebuild, I was the only developer supporting the old website, triaging bugs, and working with the editors to accommodate seasonal and special one-off content{{symbols.emdash}}at the time, a very manual process.
+After a couple of months, as the existing teams slowly transitioned to the rebuild, I was the only developer supporting the old website, triaging bugs, and working with the editors to accommodate seasonal and special one-off content{{symbols.emdash}}at the time, a very manual process.
 Since most of the internal knowledge of the old codebase had evaporated by the time I had joined, it was mostly up to me to piece it together to understand how it all worked.

 I'm naturally an incredibly curious person, and I enjoy weaponising this curiosity in my job as a developer.
 From bisecting through ancient Git commits from years before the developers left, searching GitHub PRs and Slack discussions, perusing long-abandoned Confluence pages, or more brute-force approaches, there's something satisfying about piecing together a complex system and understanding how it works.
 A legacy code base with a few head-scratchers and a backlog of decisions that were, perhaps in hindsight, suboptimal, isn't a source of annoyance for me, it's a challenge that I relish.